New Zealand Food Guide

 Southland

-Southland cuisine is characterized by hearty, warming dishes suited to the cooler climate.
-The region is famous for its Bluff oysters, considered among the finest in the world and harvested from March to August.
-Southland's lamb is particularly prized for its sweet flavor, attributed to the lush pastures.
-The iconic Southland cheese roll - a slice of bread filled with cheese, onion, and soup mix, rolled and grilled - is affectionately known as 'southern sushi'.
+Southland cooking is hearty and warming, built for a colder climate.
+The region is best known for Bluff oysters, harvested from March to August and rated among the world's finest.
+Southland lamb is prized for a sweetness that locals put down to the lush pastures.
+And then there's the Southland cheese roll, a slice of bread filled with cheese, onion, and soup mix, rolled up and grilled, which locals jokingly call 'southern sushi'.

 Cultural Significance: